Introducing NanopaymentsOct 9, 2019

 Stay Up to date with Orchid

-If you want to keep current on the latest Orchid news and be among the first to test out the network and use the Orchid Token, sign up to our newsletter for launch updates.
+If you want to keep current on the latest Orchid news and be among the first to test out the network, sign up for our newsletter to receive launch updates.

 Telegram (Announcements): https://t.me/officialorchidlabs